You are currently viewing Vaginal Yeast Infection: Symptoms, Causes, Treatment, and Prevention

 • you are not sure it is actually a yeast infection

-These situations may point to a complicated infection or another condition that needs a different treatment plan, as explained in the CDC STI treatment guidelines and the Mayo Clinic guide.
+These situations may point to a complicated infection or to another condition that needs a different treatment plan.
+That’s also why Mayo Clinic recommends medical review when symptoms are severe, recurrent, or uncertain.

-You cannot prevent every case, but these habits can help reduce the risk.
+You can’t prevent every case, but these habits may help reduce the risk.

 Wear Breathable Underwear